Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - You have to install active directory services on the virtual machine.
 Change the ip address from dynamic to static
     - Once the syncronization is complete, the users are added from the active directory domain
+    - Main benifits are that you can avoid user duplicates.
+The Azure premesis can syncronize with Azure Active directory